A Local's Favourite Caves in Iceland

 Photo from the tour: Thrihnukagigur Volcano

-I have not visited it yet, but hope that they are going to invite me for a visit one day so that I can experience it and write about it.
+I have not visited it yet, but I hope they will invite me to visit one day so I can experience it and write about it.

 Leiðarendi cave South-Iceland